-- Histories of rejection
+- Histories of rejection and trauma

 - Confused sense of self or lack of personal identity